Beedie (rapper)

 Brian Benjamin Green (born January 19, 1988), better known by his stage name Beedie, is an American rapper based out of Pittsburgh, Pennsylvania.
 Born in New York City to a family of working entertainers, he began his music career in 2007 with fellow Pittsburgh emcee Mac Miller as the duo The Ill Spoken.

 Early life and education

-Beedie was born in New York City and lived in Washington, D.C. and Oklahoma, before moving to Pittsburgh in 2001 with his mother, Maria Posvar, and younger brother.
-Posvar graduated from Pittsburgh's Carnegie Mellon University and had done some acting, including a role in Days of Our Lives.
-His father was a sports announcer.
-His maternal grandparents are the late Wesley Posvar, who was the Chancellor of the University of Pittsburgh from 1967 to 1991, and his wife Mildred Miller, an opera singer who performed at the Metropolitan Opera from the 1950s to 1970s and then founded the Opera Theater of Pittsburgh.
+Beedie was born in New York City and lived in Washington, D.C. and Oklahoma, before moving to Pittsburgh in 2001 with his mother, Marina Posvar, and younger brother.
+Posvar graduated from Pittsburgh's Carnegie Mellon University and was a professional actress in theater, film, and TV.
+His father was a sports announcer and producer.
+His maternal grandparents are the late Wesley Posvar, who was the Chancellor of the University of Pittsburgh from 1967 to 1991, and his wife, the late Mildred Miller, an opera singer who performed at the Metropolitan Opera from the 1950s to 1970s and then founded the Opera Theater of Pittsburgh.

 Beedie started writing rhymes starting at age 12.
 He attended Taylor Allderdice High School, but dropped out after his parents kicked him out of the house.
 He took classes at Community College of Allegheny County to earn his GED.